AG7GN/images/README.md

 # Hampi Image

-Version 20191214
+Version 20191214.2

 Author: Steve Magnuson, AG7GN

 &#x1F6D1;   __**IMPORTANT**__:  As of late January, 2020, a bug in the Linux kernel used in the production release of Raspbian causes the Fe-Pi sound card not to work.
-You can use this image as is, but please DO NOT udpate the Raspbian OS until this is fixed.
+You can use this Hampi image as is, but after you install it, please DO NOT udpate the Raspbian OS until this bug is fixed.
 I'll update the documentation here when it's OK to update Raspbian.

 ## Prerequisites